davidmoshal/matching/README.md

 ### Functional programming
 There are two basic constructs:

-* Persistent collection as immutable state.
+* Persistent data structure as immutable state.
 Every state is immutable, though the state could provide some functions:
     * Transformation of representation - e.g. `toString`
     * Mutation - Mutate the current state by creating a new one
     * Derived property getter